thi-ng/umbrella/packages/wasm-api-dom/README.md

 ### Attribute creation & accessors

-Attributes can be provided as part of the `CreateElementOpts` and/or accessed imperatively:
+As already shown above, attributes can be provided as part of the `CreateElementOpts` and/or accessed imperatively:

 Zig example: